KaiMSR/dogbreeds/lab/admin/Readme.md

 ## Inputs

-The scipts ask the admin for the following data:
+The workspace creation scripts ask the admin for the following data to set up the workspace:

 - Department name
 - Team name
 - Location
 - Team lead alias
+- Security group assigned to the team
 - Subscription ID

-The compute target creation needs:
+The compute target creation scripts needs:

 - Number of nodes
 - Priority (lowpriority or dedicated)